Conflict of Interest Disclosure

 Please check all that apply

-An Investigator's (includes all researchers) institutional responsibilities are defined as an investigator's professional responsibilities on behalf of the institution, which may include for example: activities such as research, research consultation, teaching, professional practice, institutional committee membership, and service panels.
+An Investigator's institutional responsibilities are defined as the investigator's professional responsibilities on behalf of the institution, which include but are not limited to: research, research consultation, teaching, professional practice, institutional committee membership, and service panels.

 Please provide as much information as you can describing any interest that you disclose.
 This will help the COI Committee to better ascertain how your disclosed interest relates to your institutional responsibilities and if there is a potential conflict of interest.